everx-labs/TonNfcClientSwift/docs/CardActivation.md

 ### 5. Card Activation

-Card activation procedure implement 2-way authorization protocol to determine that:
+Card activation procedure implement 2-way authentication protocol to determine that:

 - Security Card integrity wasn't broken during delivery
 - user which receives the security card is the same person who ordered the card